Difference Between Recession and Depression

 It was previously defined as two-quarters of economic contraction, as measured by GDP and monthly signs such as an increase in unemployment.

-Earlier the NBER declares recession as low of economic growth in a quarter of sessions.
-But now the NBER declares it with a declination of economic growth that remarks for several months.
+Earlier, the NBER declared recession as low economic growth in a quarter of sessions.
+But now the NBER says with a decline in economic growth that remarks for several months.

-The months which undergo the recession, experience a high inflation rate, temporary unemployment.
+The months which undergo the recession experience a high inflation rate, and temporary unemployment.
 Organizations start laying off people to decrease costs and halt losses, resulting in rising unemployment rates.

-When industrial development decreases, the inflation rises and the GDP of a region falls it reflects or indicates recession.
+When industrial development decreases, inflation rises, and a region’s GDP falls, reflecting or indicating recession.

-After the industrial revolution, things started to change, which also resulted in short-term recessions.
+After the industrial revolution, things started to change, resulting in short-term recessions.
 There were long-term and short-term economic fall downs after the industrial revolution.

-The market goes down as demand increases with supply decreases, the industry loses manufacturing goods, the supply falls and the region faces a decline of economic growth which means recession.
+The market goes down as demand increases with supply decreases, the industry loses manufacturing goods, the supply falls, and the region faces a decline in economic growth, which means recession.

-If a recession takes place In a region, that region will suddenly lose its GDP level.
-The employment will decrease, the supply decreases, the share markets starts to experience low profit.
+If a recession occurs in a region, that region will suddenly lose its GDP level.
+Employment will decrease, the supply will decrease, and the share markets will start to experience low profits.

-The recession does not hold for many years, it lasts for a few months which doesn’t cost much as compared to depression.
+A recession does not hold for many years; it lasts for a few months, which doesn’t cost much compared to a depression.

 What is Depression?